A Higher Standard: Automated Pharmacy Fulfillment

 A recent study has shown that about 50% of patients cannot recall discharge orders, and of these, 70% will likely be readmitted, and the Network for Excellence in Healthcare Innovation reports that from 10 to 30 percent of first-time hospital prescriptions are abandoned by patients and so are not taken for the first time.1 2 A patients’ failure to fill a prescription or failure to be adequately educated about their medications leads to an increase in sentinel events/readmissions and a poor patient experience reflected in HCAPS scoring – and losses in reimbursement.

-Individuals with language, cultural, lower health literacy or challenges with comprehension and understanding that have prescriptions filled prior to leaving the hospital increase the likelihood of compliance.
-A hospital pharmacist and staff social workers can work with the Care Team to assist individuals with cultural or comprehension challenges to tailor and deliver one-to-one instructions with language translation, ALS interpretation, or other appropriate social service support.
-This increases the opportunities for understanding and adherence when care transitions from hospital to home.
+Individuals with language or cultural challenges, or challenges with comprehension and understanding that have prescriptions filled prior to leaving the hospital are more likely to comply with prescription orders and dosing instructions.
+Hospital pharmacists and staff social workers can work with the Care Team to assist individuals with cultural or comprehension challenges to tailor and deliver one-to-one instructions with language translation, ALS interpretation, or other appropriate social service support.
+This increases opportunities for understanding and adherence when care transitions from hospital to home.

 Better Understanding with Medication Search